How to get vaccinated against COVID-19?

 You don't have to be fasting especially.

-No. You can consult your family doctor if you want to, but it is not necessary to do so.
-There will be two doctors routinely available at the National Vaccination Centre to help you if required.
+No. You can consult your family doctor if you wish, but it is not necessary.
+At the National Vaccination Centre, there will always be a doctor to accompany you if you need one.

 There is not yet enough information to determine how long the immunity provided by any of the vaccines will last.
 We will know in a few months.